CefasRepRes/aquanet-mod/example_data/README.md

 ## Catchment shapefile

 You will need to select a catchment shapefile.
-We currently use the Centre for Ecology and Hydrology (CEH) Integrated Hydrological Units (IHU) sections.
+We currently use Catchment boundaries for England and Wales based on existing Fish Health Inspectorate (FHI) catchments 2023 in British National Grid (BNG)

-> Kral, F.; Fry, M.; Dixon, H. (2015).
-Integrated Hydrological Units of the United Kingdom: Sections.
-NERC Environmental Information Data Centre.
-(Dataset). <https://doi.org/10.5285/a6e37e39-9e10-4647-a110-12d902403095>
+> Heal, R. (2024).
+Catchment boundaries for England and Wales based on existing Fish Health Inspectorate (FHI) catchments 2023 - British National Grid (BNG). <https://mdr.cefas.co.uk/view/21966>

 ## Farm and fishery data